 If your child is known to the SEND Team, he or she will have an allocated officer who is responsible for managing your child’s case and they will be your main point of contact.

-The SEND Team have the case management responsibility for children and young people who are undergoing an education, health and care needs assessment or have an Education, Health and Care (EHC) Plan or a Statement of Special Educational Needs (being phased out until 31 March 2018).
+The SEND Team have the case management responsibility for children and young people who are undergoing an education, health and care needs assessment or have an Education, Health and Care (EHC) Plan.

 This includes undertaking SEND key working functions during the special educational needs assessment process: